-Keep in mind, star performers will eventually get promoted or leave for better opportunities.
-That’s okay, that’s the rewarding part of being a great leader (as long as they are leaving for the right reasons, not because they’re dissatisfied).
+Keep in mind; star performers will eventually get promoted or leave for better opportunities.
+That’s okay, that’s the rewarding part of being a great leader (as long as they are moving on for the right reasons, not because they’re dissatisfied).

-Take care of your health and always keep a perspective on the things in life that really matter.
+Take care of your health and always keep a perspective on the things in life that matter most.
 Managers that don’t take vacations are not benefiting from the opportunity to recharge their batteries.
 They also set terrible examples for their employees, which can lead to burning them out as well.

 A primary cause of burnout is job satisfaction, not hard work.
 If you’re doing something you genuinely hate, then make a plan to transition to something else.
 Life is too short.
 We don’t need to settle for a job we hate.